 With already three digitized ground control points you will be able to see the georeferencing error as a red line coming out of the points.
 The error in pixels can be seen also in the GCP table in the dX[pixels] and dY[pixels] columns.
 The error in pixels should not be higher than 10 pixels, if it is you should review the points you have digitized and the coordinates you have entered to find what the problem is.
 You can use the image above as a guide.

-Once you are happy with your control points save your ground control points, in case that you will need them later, and you will:
+Once you are happy with your control points, you can save them for later use:

-• File $\rightarrow$ Save GCP points as....
+- File $\rightarrow$ Save GCP points as... - In the folder exercise_data\forestry\digitizing, name the file rautjarvi_map.tif.

-• In the folder exercise\data\forestry\digitizing, name the file rautjarvi\map.tif.points.
+points.

 Finally, georeference you map: